p4lang/gsoc/blog/content/posts/2026-08-12-p4-spectec/index.md

 ## Future Work

-**P4-SpecTec language reference.** The tutorial is designed to introduce P4-SpecTec constructs as they are needed to write the Nano-P4 spec, not as a systematic reference.
+**P4-SpecTec language reference:** The tutorial is designed to introduce P4-SpecTec constructs as they are needed to write the Nano-P4 spec, not as a systematic reference.
 A dedicated P4-SpecTec language reference document, one that covers all constructs, syntax forms, and built-in functions in a lookup-friendly format, would complement the tutorial well.

-**Open-ended exercises.** The current exercises are closely guided: the reader is told what is missing and roughly where to look.
+**Open-ended exercises:** The current exercises are closely guided: the reader is told what is missing and roughly where to look.
 A natural next step is open-ended exercises where the reader is given a feature description and must figure out the spec changes themselves.
 Adding a validity bit to header types is